na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Vill-V1 | 3 2 6 are the key choices; must pick at least breach from enhanced, can also pick physical DMG
+1st | Vill-V1 | 3 2 6 are the key choices; must pick at least breach from enhanced, recommended to also pick physical DMG 2nd | Su1 | Both damage boosts, both combo boosts, TDM are the key choices, must pick at least breach from enhanced, can also pick vulnerability
-2nd | Eden2 | Both damage boosts, starting SP are the key choices, unlock nexus; can pick SP recovery from enhanced 2nd | Griseo1 | Red(buy from shop) Yellow Black are the key choices, unlock nexus 2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus Optional | Kevin1 | Both damage boosts, are the key choices, don't need nexus; can also pick Kalpas vulnerability as reinforcement
+2nd | Griseo1 | Red(buy from shop) Yellow Black are the key choices, unlock nexus
+2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus
+Optional | Eden2 | Both damage boosts, starting SP are the key choices, unlock nexus; can also pick Kalpas vulnerability, Kevin both damage boosts as reinforcement

+!!! info Recommended to reset for Recursion on 2F; must pick both combo boosts from Su; recommended to swap sigil on 6F, roll Vill-V on 7F

 #->Dreamweaver Flag<-
 ->![dwflag](https://i.imgur.com/hxQFPr3.png)<-